Vaguery/klapaucius/doc/push_types.md

                              :attributes #{:numeric}))
 ~~~

 That is, it has a unique identifier (which is, as it happens, exactly the name of the stack to which it will be sent by the `Interpreter`), it has a `:recognizer` (which is exactly the function that will send it to that stack from `:exec`), and it has some labeling junk you need not worry about.
-That's actually the entirely of the type definition.
+That's actually the entirety of the type definition.

-That said, what I've written above is a type with no associated instructions, so it will probably (but not necessarily) pretty boring in practice.
+That said, what I've written above is a type with no associated instructions, so it will probably (but not necessarily) be pretty boring in practice.
 It will be recognized if it shows up in a program, and it will be sent to the `:integer` stack.
 I could as easily (and usefully) define a `:robot` type with

 ~~~clojure
 (def fancy-robot-type